SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish-old.rst

     jupyter notebook

-At this point lots of information will appear in your terminal.
+At this points alot of information will appear in your terminal.
 This terminal session is now running a server and cannot be used for anything else until you are finished with the notebooks.
 At that point you need to CTRL-C to get out.